 This is the course-wide webpage with common guidelines for all learning sections.
 Please consult your section webpage (below) for additional information.Enrolling and Overrides

 Students waiting to enroll in the course should attend class and regularly check SPIRE to see if a slot in the desired section opens.
-If an override is still needed, please contact your (desired) section instructor and also the course chair Rob Kusner email@example.com with the following information: (1) sections of the course which conflict with other courses on your academic schedule, and (2) your desired section of the course.
+If an override is still needed, please wait till AFTER THE FIRST WEEK OF CLASSES to contact your (desired) section instructor, cc'ing the course chair Professor Rob Kusner firstname.lastname@example.org with the following information: (1) sections of the course which conflict with other courses on your academic schedule, and (2) your desired section of the course.
 (Unfortunately, in order to keep the sections balanced, we cannot guarantee that you will be assigned to your desired section.)Syllabus and Weekly Schedule

 Math 235 is an introductory course on linear algebra, covering systems of linear equations, matrices, linear maps, determinants, vector spaces, eigenvalues and eigenvectors, and orthogonality.

 The schedule below gives the topics from the course text to be covered each week (this a guideline which may be modified by your instructor as necessary):[Week 1] 9/2 - 9/9: 1.1 Systems of linear equations; 1.2 Row reduction and echelon forms; 1.3 Vector equations.